inkvisit/sarmacoins/README.md

-Dash Core staging tree 0.12
+SarmaCoins Core staging tree 0.12
 ===============================

 https://www.SarmaCoins.io

 Copyright (c) 2009-2015 Bitcoin Core Developers

-Copyright (c) 2014-2015 Dash Core Developers
+Copyright (c) 2014-2015 SarmaCoins Core Developers

-What is Dash?
+What is SarmaCoins?
 ----------------

-Dash is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Dash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Dash Core is the name of open source software which enables the use of this currency.
+SarmaCoins is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+SarmaCoins uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+SarmaCoins Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Dash Core software, see https://www.SarmaCoins.io/downloads.
+For more information, as well as an immediately useable, binary version of the SarmaCoins Core software, see https://www.SarmaCoins.io/downloads.

 License
 -------

-Dash Core is released under the terms of the MIT license.
+SarmaCoins Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process